AviWind02/AviWind02/README.md

 # :wave: ME

 ## My name is Avi.
 I love to develop.
 Some stuff i make are mods for games.
-My code is never the cleanest  but i like to learn and improve :)
+My code is somewhat clean (I try my best) but i like to learn and improve :)

 # Tools